Laxman-Lakhan/AtliQ-Hardware-Sales-Insights/README.md

 ---

 ### ETL(Extract, Transform, Load)
-Once I know the basic features of the data I have to work with, I imported the MySQL database into Tableau to do the necessary transformations and end up with a simple, reliable, and useful dashboard.
+Once I knew the basic features of the data I had to work with, I Imported the MySQL database into Tableau to do the necessary transformations and make a simple, reliable, and helpful dashboard.

 ---

 ### Data Modeling Step
-We got five tables and we need to ensure that the tables are correctly connected.
+We have one main table and four other tables with one shared column in other tables and the main table, with which we have to connect the tables.
 - Main Table: transactions

 |Table|Column|Main Table Column|